crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 ## Let’s benchmark

 One of the points for BLAKE3 is that it’s magnitudes faster than alternative hash digests; the authors claim almost 14 times faster than SHA256 for example.
-I wrote a quick benchmark, comparing `Digest::Blake3` to `Digest::SHA256` (backed by OpenSSL) that is usually my default choice for my use cases, for example hash a session id made of 32 bytes.
+I wrote a quick benchmark, comparing `Digest::Blake3` to `Digest::SHA256` (backed by OpenSSL) that is usually my default choice for my use cases, for example to hash a session id made of 32 bytes.

 ```crystal
 require "benchmark"